Dame Edna Everage: Satirical advice column controversy

-Some Americans read this reply as a racist remark against Hispanophones and complaints flooded in to the magazine.
+Some Americans read this reply as a racist remark against Hispanics and complaints flooded in to the magazine.
 Actress Salma Hayek responded angrily, penning a furious letter in which she denounced Dame Edna.
 After Vanity Fair received death threats, the magazine published a full-page apology to the Hispanic community.

 Humphries commented later: "If you have to explain satire to someone, you might as well give up".
 When Dame Edna was questioned about the controversy on the eve of her 2003 Australian tour, she retorted that Hayek's denunciation was due to "professional jealousy", and that Hayek was envious because the role of painter Frida Kahlo, for which Hayek received an Oscar nomination, had originally been offered to Edna: